Cave Sing 2023

-Cave Sing participants will meet behind the park visitor center and depart for the Historic Entrance at 2 p.m.
-CST.
-Participants must walk approximately 0.75 miles (1.2 km), round trip, to reach the performance area.
-The access trail includes a steep outdoor hillside to and from the cave’s natural entrance with a total of 130 stairs.
+Cave Sing participants will meet at the visitor center and walk approximately 0.75 miles (1.2 km), round trip, to reach the performance area.
+The access trail to the cave includes a steep outdoor hillside to and from the cave’s natural entrance and a total of 130 stairs.

-Light refreshments provided by The Lodge at Mammoth Cave will be served at the visitor center immediately after the performance where there will also be a visit from Santa Claus.
+Light refreshments will be served at the visitor center immediately after the performance where there will also be a visit from Santa Claus.

 History of Cave Sing at Mammoth Cave